Level/abstract-level/README.md

 ### `db.supports`

-A read-only [manifest](https://github.com/Level/supports).
+A [manifest](https://github.com/Level/supports) describing the features supported by this database.
 Might be used like so:

 ```js
 if (!db.supports.permanence) {